If you’re looking to set up a website in Kenya, this guide is for you.

 Even if you don’t understand, make sure to ask how they will develop your website and what technologies will be used.

-WordPress is one of the most popular tools used to build websites across the world.
+WordPress is one of the most popular tools used to build websites worldwide.
 This is because it is easy for anyone to handle the site and update it.
 When contacting a developer, ask them if they use WordPress.
-If they do, make sure they use a premium theme or develop a custom one for you.
+Make sure they use a premium theme or develop a custom one for you if they do.

 Step 6: Test and publish your website